samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

                                                │ │ │ │ ┌───────────── day of the week (0 - 6) (Sunday to Saturday)
                                                │ │ │ │ │
                                                * * * * *
-   --workflowidreusepolicy value, --wrp value  Optional input to configure if the same workflow ID is allowed to be used for a new workflow execution.
+   --workflowidreusepolicy value, --wrp value  Optional input to configure if the same workflow Id is allowed to be used for a new workflow execution.
 Available options: 0: AllowDuplicate, 1: AllowDuplicateFailedOnly, 2: RejectDuplicate (default: 0)
    --input value, -i value                     Optional input for the workflow, in JSON format.
 If there are multiple parameters, concatenate them and separate by a space.
    --input_file value, --if value              Optional input for the workflow from a JSON file.
 If there are multiple JSON, concatenate them and separate by a space or newline.
 Input from the file will be overwritten by input from the command line.
    --memo_key value                            Optional key of memo.
 If there are multiple keys, concatenate them and separate by space.